Mark Fairchild, Ph.D.

 Graduates are in high demand and have accepted industrial positions in electronic imaging, color instrumentation, colorant formulation, and basic and applied research.
 Companies that have hired graduates include Apple Inc., Benjamin Moore, Canon Corp., Dolby Laboratories, Eastman Kodak Co., Hallmark, Hewlett Packard Corp., Microsoft Corp., Pantone, Qualcomm Inc., Ricoh Innovations Inc., Samsung, and Xerox Corp.

-The program revolves around the activities of the Munsell Color Science Laboratory within the College of Science.
-The Munsell Laboratory is the pre-eminent academic laboratory in the country devoted to color science.
+The program revolves around the activities of the Munsell Color Science Laboratory, which is the pre-eminent academic laboratory in the country devoted to color science.
 Research is currently under way in color appearance models, lighting, image-quality, color-tolerance psychophysics, spectral-based image capture, archiving, reproduction of artwork, color management, computer graphics; and material appearance.
 The Munsell Laboratory has many contacts that provide students with summer and full-time job opportunities across the United States and abroad.

 Students must earn 30 semester credit hours as a graduate student to earn the master of science degree.
 For full-time students, the program requires three to four semesters of study.
 Part-time students generally require two to four years of study.
 The curriculum is a combination of required courses in color science, elective courses appropriate for the candidate’s background, and either a research thesis or graduate project.
 Students require approval of the program director if they wish to complete a graduate project, rather than a research thesis, at the conclusion of their degree.